 - Two to three letters of recommendation (or form allowing for individual comments) from a school-based counselor or teacher.

-*SUNY Poly is SAT/ACT test-optional for the Spring ’23 and Fall ’23 terms.
+*SUNY Poly is SAT/ACT test-optional.
 SUNY Poly uses a holistic, full-file application review process for both admission and merit-based scholarship consideration.
 Upon application submission, applicants will be asked if they would like their test scores to be considered for admission.

 Check Application Status

-Once your application is received, you will receive an email and mailing containing a user ID and PIN to access the application status portal to see what information we’ve received and what is still needed.
+Once your application is received, you will receive an email containing a user ID and PIN to access the Application Status Portal to see what information we’ve received and what is still needed.

 Other Admissions Considerations